 - Cold temperatures

-- Rapid growth of the testicles during puberty
+- The rapid growth of the testicles during puberty

 - After an extreme exercise/or workout

 - Minor injury while sleeping (rolling in an odd way)